Hexworks/zircon/README.md

 ## Credits

-Zircon is created and maintained by Adam Arold, Coldwarrl, Gergely Lukacsy, Milan Boleradszki and Seveen
+Zircon is created and maintained by Addamsson, Coldwarrl, G3ldrin, Milonoir and Seveen

 *We're open to suggestions, feel free to message us on [Discord][discord] or open an issue.*
 *Pull requests are also welcome!*